KickedSoda/tweet-from-twitch-chat-v1-js/README.md

 # tweet from twitch chat Javascript
-Source code to a twitch/twitter bot
+Source code to a twitch/twitter bot that I made.

 make sure to have node.js installed on Visual Studio Code in the js terminal run, 'npm i twit.js' and 'npm i tmi.js' this installs the packages.
 When running the program, execute 'node TwitchBot.js'